zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/autogrow-pool.md

       params:
         # resize pool by scalepercentage of current size
         scalepercentage: "50"
-        # when scaling, resize existing disks in the pool
+        # when scaling, add disks to the pool
         scaletype: "add-disk"
 ```